 A typical weekly timetable

-Almost all teaching activities happens in the departments of Plant Sciences and Zoology and can be broken down into the following categories:
+Almost all teaching takes place in the Science Area and in the first year can be broken down into the following categories:

 - Lectures: around ten hours a week

 - Tutorials: one hour a week, plus preparation time.

 In the second and third year, variable hours are also spent on research projects.
 To find out more about how our teaching year is structured, visit our Academic Year page.

 Four courses are taken:

 Eight courses are offered.
 Students are encouraged to attend lectures in all themes.Compulsory:

 Three written papers: